sagemathinc/mutagen-open-source/CONTRIBUTING.md

 If it *does* make sense to open a pull request, please adhere to the following guidelines.
 Pull requests that don't follow these guidelines will be closed.

-Pull requesets are not currently accepted for code residing under the `sspl` directory.

 ### Developer Certificate of Origin